 When attracted to someone of the same sex, many of us dehumanize the person.
 As a man fantasizes about another man, he may say, “that is gorgeous,” and he treats him as an object and not as a real person.
 Turning a person into an object makes it easier to think or act sexually with him.
 If you catch yourself in this trap, try to make the person real by recognizing that he has a family who loves him and that he has feelings and needs of his own.
 If possible, try to get to know him.

 Roger explained, “I find that when the mysterious becomes familiar, my attractions diminish.
 I remember a particular night when a new guy showed up at our group meeting.
 His appearance was stunning.
 His dark tan, curly hair, and piercing blue eyes caught my attention immediately and I found myself staring at him during most of the meeting.
 I finally realized that I had dehumanized him and was treating him as an object.
 So after the meeting, I introduced myself and talked with him so I could humanize him.
 I found out that it was the first time Tom had been to a support group meeting.
 Some devastating things had just happened in his life and he was in a vulnerable condition.
 My physical attraction for him quickly turned into concern for him as a person.
-The more I talked with Tom, the more I got to know him and I became concerned that his involvement in the group would give him some answers and help him.
+The more I talked with Tom, the more I got to know him and I became hopeful that his involvement in the group would give him some answers and help him.
 Knowing that, how could I even consider being attracted to Tom in any way other than as a pure friend?
 It is much more fulfilling to support a man as a friend than it ever could be to act out with him sexually.”

 Visualize the Consequences